HannahCalich/PhysMove/README.md

 Note that these results cannot be put straight into `CompDist()` because each distribution was fit to a different range of data (i.e., *nTail* values range from 1,364 to 12,622).
-Instead, we must reate pairwise comparisons where `FitDist()` is re-run three time (once for each distribution) and the `set_xmin` parameter is set to each of the best-fit x\_min values in turn.
-Once distributions have been fit to the same range of displacements, the distributions fits can be compared with `CompDist()`.
+Instead, we must make pairwise comparisons where `FitDist()` is re-run three time (once for each distribution) and the `set_xmin` parameter is set to each of the best-fit x\_min values in turn.
+Once distributions have been fit to the same range of displacements, the fits of the distributions can be compared with `CompDist()`.

 ``` r